nagyist/tao-user-guide/src/test-takers/exporting-test-takers.md

 <div class='embed-container'><iframe src="https://www.youtube.com/embed/J6htgEmbQfI?rel=0" frameborder="0" allowfullscreen="true"></iframe></div>

-**Step 2:** In the Test-taker Library, move the items to be transferred to the class.
+**Step 2:** In the Test-taker Library, move the Test-takers to be transferred to the class.

 This selects the test-takers that will be exported.